AlphaKretin/bastion-bot/README.md

 ### .matches
 Usage: `.matches [name]|[args]`

 The `.matches` command simulates a search for cards by name and returns the 10 closest matches for your search term.
-If you specify arguments after a `|`, (the same kinds as `.randcard`), it will only show matches that fit that critera.
+If you specify arguments after a `|`, (the same kinds as `.randcard`, plus `count:` for the number of results), it will only show matches that fit that critera.
 This command ignores cards with the same name, for example alternate artworks, however it will allow Anime versions of existing cards, etc., unless you specify a status as an arg.

 As an example, `.matches junk warrior` returns the following output:
 ![.matches output](/readme-images/matches.png)

+### .search
+Usage: `.search [text]|[args]`

+The `.search` command is similar to `.matches`, except it searches by card text.
+Unlike `.matches`, the card text must exactly contain the search phrase, though it is not case-sensitive.

 ### .set
 Usage: `.set [name|setcode]`